richarah/alproot/README.md

 - a select few POSIX utils (`ar`, `cd`, `rm`, `mkdir` and optionally `echo`, though this list may be subject to change)
 - Internet connection

+#### What it's for

-Originally intended for use with infernal-docker, albeit easily repurposeable for other tasks.
+Although initially designed for use with infernal-docker, this software may be repurposed for a myriad of other tasks.
+(WIP)

 #### A word of warning
 This is a work in progress.
 A lot is missing, and what isn't missing is prone to cause trouble.